 Jan.
 22-24, 2016.
 View the full conference schedule.

 What is the cost of the conference?

 Information on fees can be found at Registration and Fees.
-Conference registration fees include admission to all concurrent and general sessions, Friday reception, Saturday continental breakfast, networking lunch and reception, Sunday continental breakfast, Conference Choice Awards and closing from keynote speaker.
+The Conference registration fee includes admission to all concurrent and general sessions, Friday reception, Saturday continental breakfast, networking lunch and reception, Sunday continental breakfast, Conference Choice Awards, and closing from keynote speaker.

 Where is the conference held?

 San Diego Marriott Mission Valley.
-Participants must identify themselves as SDSU Writers' Conference participants to receive the conference rates.
-To register for a room, contact the San Diego Marriott Mission Valley directly at (619) 692-3800.
-There is a charge for parking.
+Participants must identify themselves as SDSU Writers' Conference participants to receive the discounted room rate.
+To register for a room, contact the hotel directly at (619) 692-3800.
+Parking is an additional $8 per day.